-CO1:

-CO2: Develop a model / prototype of an idea related to the field of Electronics and instrumentation.

-CO3: Work individually or in a team to identify, troubleshoot and build products for environmental and societal issues.

-CO4: Conduct surveys towards developing a product which helps in lifetime learning.
+- CO1: Apply fundamental concepts of Electronics and Instrumentation to develop innovative solutions.
+(K3) - CO2: Design and develop a model or prototype based on an idea related to the field of Electronics and Instrumentation.
+(K6) - CO3: Work individually or collaboratively to identify, troubleshoot, and build solutions addressing environmental and societal challenges.
+(K4) - CO4: Conduct surveys and research to develop products that contribute to lifelong learning and technological advancement.
+(K5)